 - If you answer ‘yes’ to any of these questions, visit your family doctor (GP) to have it checked and let your Clinical Nurse Specialist know.

-- Remember that your recorder site is slightly swollen and the scar is new – both will look better in a week.
+- Remember that your recorder site is slightly swollen and the scar is new – both will look better over time.